 Many of these issues are discussed in point form in this informative mini chart.

-Note that the chart is double sided.
+The chart is double sided.
 The chart is richly illustrated and is protection coated on both sides.
 The chart measures 9.25 x 6.25" (235 x 160mm) in size.

 Note: The low resolution image shown has been purposely provided to protect copyright content of the chart.
 The chart you will receive is in an easy to read high resolution format.